bertronika/copris/README.md

 ## What can be specified as the output?

-The last argument, specified to COPRIS, can either be a character device (e.g. `/dev/ttyUSB0`) or a normal text file.
+The last command line argument can either be a character device (e.g. `/dev/ttyUSB0`) or a normal text file.
 COPRIS simply appends any received text to it.
 If nothing is specified, data will be echoed to the terminal with corresponding `Begin-` and `End-Stream-Transcript` markers (`;BST` and `;EST`).

 # Usage and examples